 - Serve parsnips puréed or fried like Fresh fires or glazed like carrots.
-Serve parsnips cold dressed in vinaigrette or as a vegetable side dish.
+Serve parsnips cold dressed in a vinaigrette or as a vegetable side dish.

-Flavor partners.
-Parsnips have a flavor affinity for apples, brown butter, brown sugar, cream, curry, leeks, oranges, root vegetables, stews, ragouts, and truffles.
+- Parsnips have a flavor affinity for apples, brown butter, brown sugar, cream, curry, leeks, oranges, root vegetables, stews, ragouts, and truffles.

-Nutrition.
-Parsnips contain some vitamin A, C and E. An average serving contains 66 calories.
-Parsnips contain small amounts of iron.
+- Parsnips contain some vitamins A, C, and E. Parsnips contain small amounts of iron.